Blog

 Marek legte die barocke Stuckdecke mit einem Skalpell frei.

-Built into the medieval town wall of Hall, the once famous salt trading town east of Tirol’s capital Innsbruck, the kontor building has been around for more than 500 years, but you’d never know it just by sitting inside at the bright and contemporary breakfast room.
-With its modern interiors and stylish pastel-coloured designer chairs, this conceptual boutique hotel offers something surprisingly fresh in one of Hall’s oldest icons.
+Located in the medieval town of Hall in Tirol, a town east of Tirol’s capital Innsbruck which became rich in the Middle Ages through salt mining, the kontor building has been around for more than 500 years, but you’d never know it just by sitting inside at the bright and contemporary breakfast room.
+With its modern interior and stylish pastel-coloured designer chairs, this boutique hotel offers something surprisingly fresh in one of Hall’s oldest buildings.
 Opened in December 2018, kontor tips its hat to its nostalgic past through preservation and revitalization – anchored by original Baroque stuccoed ceilings and hardwood floors.
 Ursula Jud-Drasny serves coffee.
-16-month-old Theo scurries about from table to table and grabs a piece of cake, which his Mum baked for the hotel guests.
-The Drasnys tell me more about the burden of restoring a historic house—which happened to be incidentally funny, looking back on it, at least.
+Her son, Theo, scurries about from table to table and grabs a piece of cake baked by his Mum for the hotel guests.
+The Drasnys tell me about the challenges of restoring a historic house – which happened to be incidentally funny, looking back on it, at least.

-Ursula, born in 1988 and raised in Hall has a university degree in mathematics.
-Marek, 31, was born in the Czech Republic but grew up on the French island of Corsica.
+Ursula, born and raised in Hall, has a university degree in mathematics.
+Marek was born in the Czech Republic but grew up on the French island of Corsica.
 This is where they met and spent a few years together.
-The Tirol-native and the Czech Corse share more than just love for each other — they also share a passion for old houses.
+They share a passion for old houses.
 “We often visited rotting buildings in Corsica and imagined what to do with them.
 I said: Let’s buy it and convert it into a bed and breakfast!” tells Ursula.
 Marek answered: “You are completely crazy!”

 The creatively-styled interiors of kontor Boutique Hotel prove that attention to detail matters.The creatively-styled interiors of kontor Boutique Hotel prove that attention to detail matters.